danajsalk/Data-Modeling-with-Cassandra/README.md

 ## Summary
 <br>
-This project creates a Postgres database with tables designed to optimize queries on song play analysis.
-It creates a database schema and ETL pipeline for this analysis.
-You can test your database and ETL pipeline by running queries given to you in the etl.py script and compare your results with their expected results.
+This project applies Postgres to build an ETL pipeline using Python.
+It defines the fact and dimension tables for a star schema for a particular analytic focus, and writes an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.

 ## Source Data